 The development of crop varieties that are able to respond to challenges such as drought or saline soils, or which confer nitrogen fixing ability to crops such as wheat, thus reducing the need for fertiliser, could help increase production by allowing production on currently unproductive land.
 However, such varieties are yet to reach the market.
-Furthermore, there are concerns that due to the cost of GM seed and associated agri-chemicals, GM technology is likely to be inappropriate for many farmers in developing countries who farm in low-cost, lowinput, small-scale agricultural systems.
-Agricultural research should address the need to increase crop yields in a sustainable way by developing innovations and technology appropriate to the scale and economic circumstances of these agricultural systems.19
+Furthermore, there are concerns that due to the cost of GM seed and associated agri-chemicals, GM technology is likely to be inappropriate for many farmers in developing countries who farm in low-cost, low-input, small-scale agricultural systems.
+Agricultural research should address the need to increase crop vields in a sustainable way by developing innovations and technology appropriate to the scale and economic circumstances of these agricultural systems20 iv) Taking land out of production for conservation or flooding should be recognised as providing important environmental benefits

-In conclusion, although in the future GM crops may play a role in helping meet the challenge of global food security, they are not a silver bullet and there are existing alternatives (such as changes to farming practices) which help to address this challenge whilst also providing multiple benefits at lower costs and with fewer risks.20
+In conclusion, although in the future GM crops may play a role in helping meet the challenge of global food security, they are not a silver bullet and there are existing alternatives (such as changes to farming practices) which help to address this challenge whilst also providing multiple benefits at lower costs and with fewer risks21.